judith-tonhauser/at-issueness/README.md

   - results analysis, discussion
   - limit: 13,000 wds total (including references) + supplements
 - ~double check experiment code (JT)~
+- make a table w all diagnostics that have been used for AI-ness; paper, exp, expressions tested, diagnostics -- into document

 ### future
 - rerun direct dissent experiment to match S&K